danielabar/meblog/src/markdown/active_storage_form_errors.md

 However, an alternative approach is to enable [Direct Uploads](https://guides.rubyonrails.org/active_storage_overview.html#direct-uploads).
 In this case, when a form with an attachment is submitted, client side JavaScript will be used to upload the file to the storage service.
 It will also write the corresponding record in the `active_storage_blobs` table for this file.

-Since Direct Uploads is a JavaScript feature, the steps to enable it depend on what build system your project is using.
+Since Direct Uploads is a JavaScript feature, the steps to enable it depend on what front-end build system your project is using.
 The demo project is using Rails 8 with Propshaft and Importmaps so the steps are to add an entry to the import maps and initialize Active Storage in the application's JavaScript:

 ```ruby
 # config/importmap.rb